stuckinwonderland/Project_IMPACT/README.md

 </head>
 <body>

-<h1>WORLD: Tackling promblems in a new light</h1>
+<h1>WORLD: Tackling promblems involving animals in a new light</h1>
-<p>Every great dream begins with a dreamer.
-Always remember, you have within you the strength, the patience, and the passion to reach for the stars to change the world.-HARRIET TUBMAN</p>
+<p>"If having a soul means being able to feel love and loyalty and gratitude, then animals are better off than a lot of humans
+  -JAMES HERRIOT</p>

 </body>
 </html>